brian-mwangi-kamau/BursaryApplications/README.md

             return row[0], row[1]
         return None, None
 ```
 The reference `external_database` is the name of my database.
-It could also have other names like "IEBC_db" to make it easy for other developers.
+It could also have other names like "IEBC_db" to make it easy for other developers to read and make changes to the code.

 I then referenced the function in my view and added a logic to query the `external_database` with data in the application.
 A snippet: